 British Textile Biennial

-We’d like to thank our Patrons for their time, support and commitment to British Textiles Biennial.
+We’d like to thank our Patrons for their time, support and commitment to British Textile Biennial 2019.

 Tony is the founder and Group Chief Executive of Lancashire-based Panaz Limited.
 Formed in 1986, the company today exports to 60 countries, operating worldwide through subsidiary companies in Europe and the USA and a global network of distributors.